CARMA

 How Caritas helps

-The CARMA project (Cash Assistance in Re-Emerging Markets in Syria) provides cash-based assistance to particularly vulnerable families who have lost their livelihoods due to long-lasting crises.
-Launched in 2019 together with Caritas Switzerland, the co-funded project now supports families in rural Damascus, Dara'a, Hama, Homs and Aleppo to meet their basic as well as protection needs.
-In total more than 17,000 people benefit from basic needs and protection services.
-Cash grants provide flexibility, dignity and self-determination, as recipients are best placed to assess and prioritize their own needs, while at the same time local markets are being stimulated to reach a multiplier effect.
-In addition, this form of assistance also reduces negative coping strategies for affected people, such as having to go into debt to pay for food or medicine, or even having to take their children out of school.
+The CARMA (Cash Assistance in Re-Emerging Markets in Syria) project provides cash-based support to particularly vulnerable families who have lost their livelihoods as a result of the long-standing crises.
+Launched in 2019 in collaboration with Caritas Switzerland, the EU-funded project now supports nearly 6,000 families in rural areas of Damascus, Dara'a, Hama, Homs, Sweida, and Aleppo in meeting their basic needs.
+In total, more than 17,000 people benefit from basic services and protective measures.
+Cash assistance offers flexibility, dignity, and self-determination, as recipients are best placed to assess their own needs and set priorities.
+At the same time, it stimulates local markets, which has a multiplier effect.
+In addition, this form of aid also reduces negative coping strategies for those affected, such as having to go into debt to finance food or medicine, or even having to take children out of school.
+With financial support from the EU, activities were expanded to the population in the Sweida and Dara'a regions, which had been affected by fighting in the summer of 2025.

 Reliable partners in times of crisis